theproadam/renderX/README.md

 # renderX

-renderX: A 3D c# rendering API
+renderX: A 3D C# rendering API

 renderX is a non dependant c# Rendering API capable of 3d rendering without the use of openGL or directX.